KhrystynaDubovyk/Requirements/docs/API/VehicleInfo/SubscribeVehicleData_TRS.md

 - NOT transfer this request to HMI

 #### 9.
-In case mobile application sends UnsubscribeVehicleData_request to SDL
+In case mobile application sends SubscribeVehicleData_request to SDL

 and this request is allowed by Policies for this mobile application